TeamCOMPAS/COMPAS/docs/docker.md

 If you want to run multiple instances of COMPAS, I would highly recommend using [detached mode](https://docs.docker.com/engine/reference/run/#detached--d) (`-d`) instead.
 All container output will be hidden.

-An example where this would be useful is if you we're running 4 instances of COMPAS at once.
+An example where this would be useful is if you were running 4 instances of COMPAS at once.
 You could copy/paste the following into the terminal...
 ```
 docker run --rm -d -v $(pwd)/compas-logs/run_0:/app/COMPAS/logs -v $(pwd)/pythonSubmitMMsolar_01.py:/app/starts/pythonSubmit.py teamcompas/compas python3 /app/starts/pythonSubmit.py &